telecom-se/hpp/project/README.md

 The previous chain still got a score of importance of `20`, and the new one starting with user 2 has the starting score of `10`.
 Therefore, after this event is processed, the output file contains:
 ```
-France, 1 <-- that was the previous output that we still have in the output file (event 1)
+France, 1, 10 <-- that was the previous output that we still have in the output file (event 1)
-France, 1 <-- that was the previous output that we still have in the output file (event 2)
+France, 1, 20 <-- that was the previous output that we still have in the output file (event 2)
-France, 1; France, 2 <-- this is what we generate as top 10 for this event
+France, 1, 20; France, 2, 10 <-- this is what we generate as top 3 for this event
 ```

+Meaning : a first chain starting with user `1` and score `20`, and another chain starting at user with id `2`of score `10`.

 4- Process next event
 This is the second event from Italy.